mvpoyatt/go-api-starter/README.md

 - Publish final API to BRS

 DO NEXT:
-- Finish deleteUser function
-- Determine if I want to return deltedAt as part of user
 - Try to hit connct-go endpoint from go-grpc client (regenerate that code)
+- Move jwt expiry time, secret-key, and password length to config file
+- Rebuild proto file to account for jwt auth